MeDKouk/islamportal/atheism-and-morality.md

 ## 2. Hedonism
 A more outdated version of Mill's Harm Principle is heavily based on utilitarianism (i.e. maximizing net happiness in society).
 Hedonism, or pleasure seeking, is the basis for many liberal, feminist, and homosexual ethics.
 One of the strongest criticism of it is that it would allow gangrape, on the basis that a group of rapists would gain more total happiness than the victim gained any unhappiness such that the net happiness in the world has increased.

 This atheist logic of promoting hedonism also permits things like rape, bestiality, child molestation, and other sexual deviances.
-David Benatar, a known Atheist philosopher, explains that those who promote "sexual liberation" open the doors to rape as a "human right," now really:
+David Benatar, a known atheist philosopher, explains that those who promote "sexual liberation" open the doors to rape as a "human right," now really:
 <!-- tabs:start -->

 ### **<strong>Abstract [^6] </strong>**